 Thaler (1999) focused on three most noticeable components of the mental accounting paradigms.
 Firstly, Thaler (1999) pointed out that mental accounting describes how people perceive and experience outcomes.
 It explains how people make and evaluate their financial decisions.
-Secondly, the mental accounting system demonstrates how different activities are assigned into specific separate accounts.
+Secondly, grouping expenses into categories is another defining feature of mental accounting (Zhang & Sussman, 2018).
+The mental accounting system demonstrates how different activities are assigned into specific separate accounts.
+For example, Heath and Soll (1996) suggested that expense must first be “booked” and then “posted” into proper account with reference to the similarity and categorization.
 Thirdly, mental accounting concerns how choices are grouped together and how frequently people evaluate the mental accounts.
+Individuals and households can balance accounts on a daily, monthly. or a yearly basis and can define the accounts either narrowly or broadly (Thaler, 1999).
+Mental accounting is comparable to financial accounting that businesses conduct to monitor expenditures (Jha-Dang, 2006).

-We report a very close replication of the work reviewed in Thaler (1999), with the following goals.
-Our first goal was to conduct independent (close) replications of the classic mental accounting experiments Thaler reviewed.
-Our second goal was to examine several predictions made by Thaler regarding mental accounting behaviors that have not previously been put to a rigorous empirical test.
+We report a very close replication of the work reviewed in Thaler (1999), with the following goals (closeness evaluation based on the LeBel et al., 2018 criteria).
+Our first goal was to conduct close replications of the classic mental accounting problems reviewed by Thaler (1999) by an external independent lab (KNAW, 2018; Peels, 2019).
+Our second goal was to examine several predictions made by Thaler regarding mental accounting behaviors that the review did not cover empirical tests for.

 We begin by introducing the literature on mental accounting and the chosen article for replication - Thaler (1999).
-We then highlight the motivations for the current replication study and provide an overview of our replications experiments.
+We then highlight the motivations for the current replication study and provide an overview of our replications problems.

 Mental accounting